CSCfi/csc-env-eff/slides/10_speed_up_jobs.md

 - Avoid unnecessary reads and writes of data.
 If you do, read and write in big chunks.
 Avoid writes/reads of hugh numbers  of small files.
 - Don't run too short jobs.
 There's a time-overhead in setting up a batch job.
 Aim for at least 30 minute jobs.
 - Don't run too long jobs.
 In very long jobs the possibility of something going wrong is bigger and may lose used computing time.
-- If you run your own code, make sure it is optimized (Compiling code for Puhti, Guidelines for optimizing R-code, CSC R-environment, file IO? )